Concept2 Model D

-However, if you live in a small apartment or with other people whose noise preferences you have to deeply consider, this rowing machine might not be the one for you.
+However, if you live in a small apartment or live with other people whose noise preferences you have to deeply consider, this rowing machine might not be the one for you.

 Anybody can use a Concept2 Model D rower and get great results.
 And when we mean anybody, we're talking about practically anybody.
-That includes your 90-year-old grandma who likes to keep herself healthy and bodybuilding pros who have realized the cardio benefits they get from working out on the rowing machine.
+That includes your 90-year-old grandma who likes to keep herself healthy and bodybuilding pros who have realized the gains they get from working out on the rowing machine.

 That’s one of the awesome things about rowing.
 Anyone can literally do it, even people with knee injuries who are looking for effective, low-impact exercises that will not negatively affect their joints.

 People with lower back problems, however, may have to be careful if they want to use a rower.
-It is important that you keep your form when rowing, which means hinging from the hips—not the lower back—at the catch and at end of the drive.
+It is important that you keep your form when rowing, which means hinging from the hips—not the lower back—at the catch and at the end of the drive.

-Folding from the lower back puts undue pressure on your spine, which means you’re not getting the most effective exercise and may in fact be even harming yourself.
+Folding from the lower back puts undue pressure on your spine, which means you’re not getting the most effective exercise and may, in fact, be even harming yourself.
 If you have lower back problems, it’s okay to get yourself a rowing machine as long as you’ll maintain good form all the time during your workout.

 Lastly, Concept2 says people weighing up to 500 lbs. can use the machine, although testing by the European Stationary Fitness Equipment Testing Standard recommends a maximum weight of 300 lbs.
 If you’re taller than average, you might also want to check out the longer monorail offered by Concept2.